MatheusAlvesBraganca1983/TP-ED-2025-2/README.md

 ### 🔹 7.2 Passo a passo

-  1. Acesse a pasta do projeto:
+  1. Acesse a pasta do projeto no terminal:

     cd /caminho/para/TP-ED-2025-2 (Exemplo)